 What is the Story About?

-The original Destroy All Humans! is a sci-fi action game set during the late 1950s and developed by the now dissolved Pandemic Studios.
+The original Destroy All Humans! is a sci-fi action game set during the late 1950s developed by the now-dissolved Pandemic Studios.
 In it, players would take on the role of an alien named Cryptosporidium 137 (Crypto) as he invaded Earth, harvesting DNA from humans and using it to create more aliens.

-Fans of the original may remember how over-the-top and ridiculous most of the game’s writing was, depicting Crypto and his species as stereotypical little gray men who traveled in flying space sauces.
-Additionally, the game touched on a number of historical events and trends from the 1950s-1960s through a comedic lens.
+Fans of the original may remember how over-the-top and ridiculous most of the game’s writing was, depicting Crypto and his kind as stereotypical little gray men who traveled in flying space saucers.
+Additionally, the game touched on several historical events and trends from the 1950s-1960s through a comedic lens.

-Each of these aspects appears to have been maintained in the remake, including the original’s recorded dialogue which has only seen technical enhancements.
+Each of these aspects appears to have been retained in the remake, including the original’s recorded dialogue, which has only seen technical enhancements.
 If the reveal trailer is any indicator, Destroy All Humans!
-Remake seems like it’ll be just as silly as the original game if not more; Crypto is seen abducting cows into his ship and hypnotizing an entire town of humans into forming a dance party set to Rammstein’s “Ich Will.”
+Remake seems like it’ll be just as silly as the original one, if not more; Crypto is seen abducting cows into his ship and hypnotizing an entire town of humans into forming a dance party set to Rammstein’s “Ich Will.”